 African Americans and College Education by the Numbers

-Barriers to graduating from college for some African American students is evidenced by the relatively low retention rates of black students across the nation.
-Among students enrolled in four-year public institutions, 45.9 percent of black students complete their degrees in six years—the lowest rate compared to other races and ethnicities.
-Black men have the lowest completion rate at 40 percent.
-This high dropout rate is partially due to the fact that 65 percent of African American college students are independent, meaning they must balance pursuing a degree with full-time work and family responsibilities.
+Barriers to graduating from college for some African American students is evidenced by the relatively low retention rates of Black students across the nation.
+Among students enrolled in four-year public institutions, 45.9% of Black students complete their degrees in six years—the lowest rate compared to other races and ethnicities.
+Black men have the lowest completion rate at 40%.
+This high dropout rate is partially due to the fact that 65% of African American college students are independent, meaning they must balance pursuing a degree with full-time work and family responsibilities.
 In fact, UNCF has found that students at HBCUs borrow more than students from non-HBCUs because African American families generally have lower assets and incomes that limit their ability to contribute toward college expenses.

 Clearly, these numbers point to the need for growth.
 Still, a significant amount of evidence points toward progress, especially when it comes to the experiences of students at HBCUs.
-Though HBCUs make up only three percent of the country’s colleges and universities, they enroll 10 percent of all African American students and produce almost 20 percent of all African American graduates.
-An HBCU graduate can expect to earn an additional $927,000 in their lifetime, which is 56 percent more than they could expect to earn without their HBCU degrees or certificates.
+Though HBCUs make up only three percent of the country’s colleges and universities, they enroll 10% of all African American students and produce almost 20% of all African American graduates.
+An HBCU graduate can expect to earn an additional $927,000 in their lifetime, which is 56% more than they could expect to earn without their HBCU degrees or certificates.

 Do You Believe in the Importance of this Work?

-Studies have found that lightening the financial load of college is key for many black students seeking success.
-On average, the cost of attendance at an HBCU is 28 percent less than attending a comparable non-HBCU.
-Forty percent of HBCU students report feeling financially secure during college, as opposed to 29 percent of black students at other schools.
-UNCF scholarship recipients have a 70 percent six-year graduation rate, as opposed to the previously mentioned 45.9 percent average.
+Studies have found that lightening the financial load of college is key for many Black students seeking success.
+On average, the cost of attendance at an HBCU is 28% less than attending a comparable non-HBCU.
+Forty percent of HBCU students report feeling financially secure during college, as opposed to 29%of Black students at other schools.
+UNCF scholarship recipients have a 70% six-year graduation rate, as opposed to the previously mentioned 45.9% average.